 The Browning Damascus Classic Fighter

 Two models were produced by Hattori and production was limited to 1,000 knives of each.
 Model 3816 Double Edge Damascus Hunter and the Classic Damascus Fighter.
 They retailed for $350.00 in 1985.
-The knives came in a wooden lined presentation box, no sheath, and for the Damascus Hunter, a certificate issued by Browning on Wa-shi (often called rice paper in the U.S.) and for the Classic Fighter a Damascus Hunter brochure.
+The knives came in a wooden lined presentation box, no sheath.
 Each knife was serial numbered to 1000.

-This Classic Damascus Fighter comes complete with the wood Presentation box, brochure and an extremely low production number 0006.
-The Damascus blade incorporates a great design and the knife and box are excellent.
+This Classic Damascus Fighter comes complete with the Wood Presentation Case and an extremely low production number 0074.
+The Damascus blade incorporates a great design.
+There are 2 small spots on the tang near the pommel (see photo).

 The Browning Double Edge Damascus Hunter appeared on the cover of The Gun Digest "Book of Knives" 3rd Edition in 1988.